-If any significant changes are made to the project proposals after acceptance, the changes will require further approval from the IRB.
+If any significant changes are made to the project proposals after acceptance, the changes will require further approval from the IRB, in the form of an amendment.

 5 Decision criteria

 The basis for the committee's decisions is i) Act No. 593 of 14.06.2011 on science ethical treatment of health science research projects (as relevant to the projects); ii) Danish Code of Conduct for Research Integrity, Uddannelses- og Forskningsministeriet, Nov.
 2014; iii) the 1975 Declaration of Helsinki as revised in 2008 (including §24 on informed consent); and iv) APA Ethical Standards in Publishing (APA Ethical Principles, 2010, section 8: Research and publication, including 8.14 on data retention and sharing).